trackmate-sc/TrackMate-CSVImporter/README.md

 Depending on whether you specify to import the track values or not, the TrackMate GUI will be created at a different stage.

-## Running the exporter from the command line.
+## Running the importer from the command line.

 You can use Fiji in headless mode, to call the Jython script `CsvToTrackMate.py` that will parse arguments and configure the